Minerva (German magazine): French Revolution (1792–1795)

 In 1791, strongly impressed by the French Revolution and by the reports his friend Joachim Heinrich Campe sent from Paris, Archenholz decided to settle in the city with the explicit intention of founding a historical review.
-Arriving in Paris with his family in September 1791, Archenholz was quickly drawn into political life.
-Through the Club des Allemands he met his future collaborators Charles-Frédéric Reinhard and Konrad Engelbert Oelsner, who introduced him to Girondin circles.
+Arriving in Paris with his family in September 1791, he entered political life through the Club des Allemands, where he met his future collaborators Charles-Frédéric Reinhard and Konrad Engelbert Oelsner, who introduced him to Girondin circles.
 However, Helga Boulay argues that Archenholz himself aligned more closely with the Feuillants, the moderate constitutional monarchists.
 In this milieu he frequented Louis-Sébastien Mercier and André Chénier, both of whom later contributed to Minerva.

 In the early 1792 Berlin-issued installments Minerva endorsed the Revolution of 1789 and the 1791 constitution, while rejecting the Revolution's later radicalization.
-With the opening of the Legislative Assembly on 1 October 1791, it reported signs of decline, judged the chamber's composition very negatively, and pointed to internal disorder and mounting external threats.
-These issues featured a condemnation of Anacharsis Cloots and praised Mirabeau for rejecting outright republicanism.
+In reporting on the Legislative Assembly inaugurated on 1 October 1791, it described signs of decline, judged the chamber's composition very negatively, and pointed to internal disorder and mounting external threats.
+It also portrayed the Legislative Assembly's membership as politically zealous but inexperienced, and sometimes emphasized the social status of deputies as part of its critique.
+These issues condemned Anacharsis Cloots and praised Mirabeau for rejecting outright republicanism.
 It showed little sympathy for the clergy or nobility, instead blaming provincial unrest on non-sworn priests and calling aristocrats politically short-sighted.
-Here, Archenholz also argued for a moderate freedom of the press.

-After the move to Hamburg in 1792, in the third volume Archenholz published a concise "political creed" that once again affirmed the Revolution's abolition of abuses, praised the Constituent Assembly, criticized the Legislative, expressed pity for the king and remaining aristocrats, condemned the émigrés, and explicitly repudiated the Jacobin leaders.
+The journal also argued for a moderate freedom of the press.
+In his first Minerva article, Archenholz retrospectively portrayed Louis XVI's flight to Varennes as a misguided error by a repentant king, encouraged by émigré and aristocratic influences, and read the king's partial sanctioning of legislative decrees in late 1791 as evidence of royal good faith and a possible harmony between crown and Legislative Assembly.